 The bout itself — so long delayed, so long anticipated — defied expectations.
 Cooney’s reputation rested on his crushing power and early knockouts.
 The longer the match went, the better the chances for Holmes, and yet it was the champion who struck first.
 The opening round saw the dominant pattern of the bout established: Cooney, the bigger man, stalking Holmes, who circled away from the challenger’s primary weapon, the left hook, while snapping home his sharp left jab.

 The second was more of the same, neither man having a decided edge, when Holmes suddenly struck with a perfectly timed right cross over Cooney’s signature hook to the body.
 The challenger staggered and reeled about the ring before landing on his knees.
 Had the fight ended there, with all of that build up and anticipation, the damage to the sport of boxing would have been incalculable.
-But thankfully an embarrassed Cooney immediately rose and not only survived the remainder of the round but struck home with some hard shots to Larry’s body before the bell.
+But thankfully an embarrassed Cooney immediately rose and not only survived the remainder of the round but struck home with some thudding shots to Larry’s body before the bell.

 Knowing now that Cooney could take his power, Holmes went about boxing him, keeping the fight tactical and the hulking challenger at the end of his jab.
 Cooney continued pressing, stalking, throwing his heavy artillery to the body before aiming upstairs.
 As if he didn’t already have enough pressure, between rounds Cooney’s trainer, Victor Valle, urged his charge to set a faster pace while his co-manager, Dennis Rappaport, shouted in his ear such tasteless, if not racist, cries as, “America needs you, Gerry!”